michaladamiak/michaladamiak/README.md

 ## Hi there 👋

-Currently I'm working on NLP model for clickbait classification.
+Currently I'm working on NLP model for detection of clickbaits in headlines scraped from polish news sites.

 Here are some of the latest projects: